tanberry/samples/terraform-getting-started.md

 ## Provision the infrastructure

-6. After verifying that Terraform initialised successfully and generated an execution plan, use the `apply` command to provision the resource with the infrastructure objects that are defined in the plan.
+6. After verifying that Terraform initialised successfully and generated an execution plan, use the `apply` command to provision the infrastructure with the defined resources.

 ```shell
 $ terraform apply
 ```

 7. Type `yes` and press ENTER at the confirmation prompt.
-The command will take several minutes to run.
+The command takes several minutes to run.
 A message displays with the number of created resources.

 TIP: You can use the `terraform state list` command to see the exact names of the resources.

-## Destroy the infrastrucutre
+## Destroy the infrastructure

 8. To terminate all resources of the infrastructure, use the `destroy` command.